-Three Considerations Before You Say, “Yes”
+Three Considerations Before You Say, “Yes”, to Tieing Employee Compensation to NPS

 Thanks to the countless books, articles, and research on Net Promoter Score (NPS)® it is now one of the most widely adopted customer loyalty metrics in the world, in both the B2B and B2C industries.
 With good reason – NPS provides organizational leaders with a straightforward number to help guide decision-making and is extremely easy for all employees to understand.